$300 million worth of ads have hit voters ahead of the first GOP primary contests

 Voters are starting to tune in now to the presidential race, but the candidates have been thinking about Iowa and New Hampshire for almost two years, even before Trump became the first candidate to officially announce he was running, back in November of 2022.

-With all this money being spent shows how important those two states are to the candidates' hopes, especially those not named Trump.
+With all this money being spent, it shows how important those two states are to the candidates' hopes, especially those not named Trump.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.